 The Orange County Arts Commission is the Local Arts Agency for Orange County, NC, and the Designated County Partner to the North Carolina Arts Council since 1985.
 Our mission is to promote and strengthen the artistic and cultural development of Orange County, North Carolina.
 We are also the manager of the Eno Arts Mill, a multi-purpose arts space in Hillsborough, NC.

 We believe the arts are critical to mental and physical wellbeing, enhance community character and quality of life, and spur economic vitality.
-Creative expression is a fundamental right for all people and we seek to lift up and support all voices in our community, especially those who identify as a member of a marginalized population.
+Creative expression is a fundamental right for all people and we seek to lift up and support all voices in our community.

 ________